CorinthPark: A giant warehouse where anything is possible

 Picture

 Artists that first year included Tim Stokes, Kate Nelson, Nevada Hill, John Holt and Ron Radwanski.
-We called the show PRIMER for a myriad of reasons.
-Response to the exhibit was overwhelmingly positive.
-"Dallas needs more of this!" and "When is the next one?"
+The show was called the show PRIMER for a myriad of reasons.
+Response to the exhibit was overwhelmingly positive. "